-North of Berlin, in the vicinity of the small town Oranienburg, lies the memorial site of former concentration camp Sachsenhausen.
-In the times of the Third Reich this was the center of the whole system of concentration camps.
+North of Berlin, near the small town Oranienburg, lies the memorial site of former concentration camp Sachsenhausen.
+During the Third Reich this was the center of the whole system of concentration camps.
 From 1936 to 1945 approx. 200.000 people were imprisoned here and tens of thousands of people died from starvation, forced labor, torture and executions.
 The remaining camp buildings have been turned into a museum.
-Learn how the camp´s terror system worked and understand how Germany´s grueling past affects the country´s self-perception until today.
+Learn how the camp’s terror system worked and understand how Germany’s grueling past affects the country’s self-perception until today.

 - Private tour

 At your hotel or any other location in Berlin

 Tour with local guide in a minivan or coach:

 prices per group and including admission to Sachsenhausen

 1 – 6 travelers in a minivan € 490

 7 travelers and more: please request offer

 Book the tour online using the yellow „Book now“ button on this page.
 For questions or to receive an individual offer with price and tour suggestion use the contact form on this page or simply call us at +49-30-220 11 88 89 (Monday to Friday 9 a.m. to 5 p.m. local time).

 The tour can be customized according to your individual needs and your preferred meeting and ending point.
 The tour includes an about 2 hour guided tour in Sachsenhausen with a local guide, the transportation between Berlin and Sachsenhausen and the admission.
 Tour not suitable for kids.